 Write down your questions so you remember to ask them during your visits.

-- Maintain a healthy weight: Ask your primary healthcare provider what your weight should be.
+- Maintain a healthy weight: Ask your healthcare provider what your weight should be.
 If you are overweight, weight loss may help relieve hiatal hernia symptoms, such as heartburn.

 - Stop smoking: Smoking can increase your symptoms of heartburn.